robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 # Module 1: Environment Build and Configuration

 In this module you will be configuring all the initial detective and remediation controls for your environment.
-You'll be running the first of two CloudFormation templates which will automate the creation of some of these controls and then you will manaually configure the rest.
+You'll be running the first of two CloudFormation templates which will automate the creation of some of these controls and then you will manually configure the rest.

 ### Agenda